Jamison Door Company designs, manufactures, and installs various types of air doors.

 The Model RCAV is a short, conditioned-air vestibule for freezer to outer room conditions that span large temperature differentials up to 100 degrees with average doorway traffic and limited floor space around the door.

 It significantly reduces refrigeration load while preventing frost, ice and wetness at the doorway.
 It consists of two high speed rollup doors, and a heated horizontal, recirculatory air curtain between the doors.
 It is equipped with a PLC or Solid State automated control, to regulate the amount of air and heat required.

-With the use of HCR sensors and software, Model 3CAV can be integrated into a facility’s refrigeration control and monitoring system.
-This allows both remote monitoring and remote adjusting of the HCR equipment.
+The Model DCAV uses two recirculatory air curtains, creating an air vestibule between the two air streams where the air is captured and treated to a non-frost, non-fog state.
+The Model DCAV automatically adjusts as conditions change to optimize performance and reduce energy consumption.
+With the use of HCR sensors and software, Model DCAV can be integrated into a facility’s refrigeration control and monitoring system.
+This allows not only remote monitoring but remote adjusting of the HCR equipment.

-TCAV Touch-Thru Conditioned Air Vestibule
+PCAV Push Thru Conditioned Air Vestibule

-MCAC Miniature Conditioned-Air Curtain
+MCAC Miniature Conditioned Air Curtain

 Miniature/small version of CAC for conveyors.
 The temperature differences at conveyor openings, if unprotected, are subject to the same problems as regular doorways.
 Prevent air infiltration and frost and ice buildup by installing HCR equipment designed to work seamlessly with your conveyor system.
 Conveyor units are tailored to suit your specific application in coolers, freezers, or ambient temperatures.
 HCR project managers and engineers will discover every detail to assure the right solution for you.